-Denmark is an expensive country but the standard of living is also among the highest in the world.
-Denmark's no tuition fee policy is very attractive to EU students, living costs are generally higher than most places, well above the European average.
-To be able to meet these costs you will have to carefully budget your monthly expenses.
+Denmark is an expensive country, but the standard of living is also among the highest in the world.
+Denmark's no tuition fee policy is desirable to EU students; living costs are generally higher than in most places, well above the European average.
+To meet these costs, you must carefully budget your monthly expenses.

 Average food expenses in Denmark will cost you around 200 to 270 EUR per month, depending on your food habits and preferences.
-You can save a lot and control your food expenses by cooking on your own and shopping for groceries at various supermarkets that offer weekly discounts.
+You can save a lot and control your food expenses by cooking independently and shopping for groceries at various supermarkets that offer weekly discounts.

-Your busy student life also needs and demands for some relaxation and entertainment for that there are various parks, gardens, museums you can visit.
-Denmark also hosts various festivals where thousands of people visit every year.
+Your busy student life also needs and demands some relaxation and entertainment, for you can visit various parks, gardens, and museums.
+Denmark also hosts various festivals that thousands of people visit every year.
 You can find yourself spending around 26 to 30 EUR on entertainment.

-These include the extra expenses that you might need for your books and supplies which will cost you around 20 to 21 EUR.
-Other personal expenses including internet, TV license, amount to 34 EUR per month.
+These include the extra expenses you might need for your books and supplies, which will cost you around 20 to 21 EUR.
+Other personal expenses, including internet, and TV licence, amount to 34 EUR per month.

 Keep aside some money for these expenses to use when needed.